gnmarten/Tutorium/Installationshinweise.md

 python -m ipykernel install --user --name=myenv  #replace myenv with the name of your environment.
 ```

-Installation of the module "pip install wordfreq" requires C++ to be installed via Visual Studio Tools for Windows.
+Installation of the module "pip install wordfreq" requires C++ Build Tools to be installed by downloading [Visual Studio Tools for Windows](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) and then selecting C++ tools in the menu to be installed.
 (This will take up an extra 5 Gb of harddrive space!)
 The system will install marisa-trie without moaning afterwards.

 Installation of German Bert is dependent on installation of Pytorch via Anaconda.
 ```